simplito/privmx-endpoint-swift/README.md

 PrivMX Endpoint Swift is a minimal wrapper library bringing C++ error handling to Swift for our PrivMX Platform.

 This library consists of two Targets:
- - `PrivMXEndpointSwiftNative`, which provides exception handling of C++ library.
+ - `PrivMXEndpointSwiftNative`, which provides exception handling of the C++ library;
- - `PrivMXEndpointSwift`, which provides Swift side of exception handling (Swift classes and throwing methods).
+ - `PrivMXEndpointSwift`, which provides the Swift side of exception handling (Swift classes and throwing methods).
 —————————————————

 ## Installation
-To use this package simply add it add it as a Dependency in your Xcode project or in your `Package.swift` file.
+To use this package add it as a Dependency in your Xcode project or your `Package.swift` file.

-You can do so by selecting `Add Package Dependencies...` in Project navigator context menu then pasting `https://github.com/simplito/privmx-endpoint-swift` in `Search or Enter Package URL` field.
+You can do so by selecting `Add Package Dependencies...` in the Project navigator context menu then pasting `https://github.com/simplito/privmx-endpoint-swift` in `Search or Enter Package URL` field.

 When you want to add it to a Swift Package of yours, add
 ```swift